Rural Health Clinics (RHCs)

 Are there any other considerations before becoming an RHC?

-Completing a financial assessment may be helpful to also see if becoming a certified RHC is a feasible option.
-Financial benefits of RHC status depend on the mix of payers and services offered.
-Traditional Medicare fee-for-service and state Medicaid provider rates could be better in some cases.
+Completing a financial assessment may be helpful to see if becoming a certified RHC is a feasible option and to understand the advantages and disadvantages of becoming an RHC.
+The financial benefits of RHC status depend on the mix of payers and services offered.
+Traditional Medicare fee-for-service and state Medicaid provider rates will vary.
 When evaluating financial feasibility, look at the broader financial picture rather than individual visits.
 You may want to hire a consultant to conduct a financial feasibility study.
-A list of consultants and vendors is provided by the National Association of Rural Health Clinics (NARHC).
-Please note that NARHC does not endorse these consultants and is only providing the list as a service.
+National Association of Rural Health Clinics (NARHC) offers a list of consultants and vendors.
+Please note that NARHC does not endorse these consultants and provides the list as a service.

 What is the difference between a provider-based RHC and an independent RHC?